 - Scroll down and locate google chrome, right-click on it then select new incognito window,

 Run chrome clean up tool

-Well if chrome Incognito window opens normally then may some extensions or malware causing the issue, let’s run the chrome cleanup tool, helps to scan and remove malware or plugins that cause the problem with chrome such as crashes, unusual startup pages or toolbars, unexpected ads or changing browsing experience.
+Well if the chrome Incognito window opens normally then may some extensions or malware causing the issue, let’s run the chrome cleanup tool, which helps to scan and remove malware or plugins that cause the problem with chrome such as crashes, unusual startup pages or toolbars, unexpected ads or changing browsing experience.

 - Type chrome://settings/cleanup in the address bar and press enter key,

 - Click on the find, which will check for harmful software and do cleanup if find any.

 - Next type chrome://extensions/ on the address bar and press enter key,